Skip to navigation Skip to content Skip to subnav

 (8) “Emergency services” means fire, police, medical, and other services of an emergency nature as identified by the Board.

-(9) “IP-enabled service” means a service, device, or application that makes use of Internet protocol, or IP, and which is capable of entering the digits 9-1-1 or otherwise contacting the emergency 911 system.
+(9) “IP-enabled service” means a service, device, or application that makes use of internet protocol, or IP, and that is capable of entering the digits 9-1-1 or otherwise contacting the emergency 911 system.
 IP-enabled service includes voiceover IP and other services, devices, or applications provided through or using wire line, cable, wireless, or satellite or other facilities.

 (10) “Municipality” means any city, town, incorporated village, unorganized town, gore, grant, or other political subdivision of the State.